Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 \subsubsection{Dynamics Prediction from Different Parameters}

 In this section, we extend the evaluation to different parameter settings for total density $n_A$ and electron temperature $T_e$.
 These parameters play a crucial role in the behavior of the CR model, influencing the rates of collisional and radiative processes.
 To assess the model's performance across different parameter values, we generate predictions for various combinations of $n_A$ and $T_e$.
 The FMNet is trained to account for these parameters as inputs, enabling it to adapt its predictions based on the specific conditions.
 We systematically vary $n_A$ and $T_e$ within their respective ranges used in the high-fidelity simulations, Fig.~\ref{fig:param_split} shows the split of the parameters in dataset for training, validation and testing.
 For each combination of $n_A$ and $T_e$, the model predicts the latent trajectory and the corresponding radiative loss.
-We then compare these predictions to the ground truth data, using prediction error.
-Figs.~\ref{fig:pred_Te65_nz} and \ref{fig:pred_Te65_RL} show the prediction results charge state and radiative loss.
+We then compare these predictions to the ground truth data, using prediction error. {Figs.~\ref{fig:pred_Te65_nz} and \ref{fig:pred_Te65_RL} show the prediction results of charge state and radiative loss from the testing dataset at $T_e=65$ (eV) and $n_A=5e14$ ($m^{-3}$).
+Figs.~\ref{fig:relaer_te65_nz} and~\ref{fig:relaer_te65_rl} plot the corresponding relative error over each time step.
+Figs.~\ref{fig:pred_Tetest_nz} and~\ref{fig:pred_Tetest_RL} plot the prediction for different values of $T_e$ ; Figs.~\ref{fig:relaer_Tewz} and~\ref{fig:relaer_Terl} are the corresponding relative error over time.
 These plots illustrate the model's ability to accurately capture the dynamics under varying conditions.
-Our findings suggest that the model performs well across a broad spectrum of parameter values, maintaining high accuracy in its predictions.
-This highlights the model's flexibility and robustness, making it a valuable tool for simulating and understanding the behavior of the CR system under different physical conditions.
+Our findings suggest that the model performs well across a broad spectrum of parameter values, maintaining high accuracy in its predictions.} This highlights the model's flexibility and robustness, making it a valuable tool for simulating and understanding the behavior of the CR system under different physical conditions.